Pipe Size Reference (NPS / DN)

 How it works

-inside diameter = outside diameter - 2 * wall thickness
+inside diameter = outside diameter - (2 × wall thickness)

-For example DN50 / NPS 2 has a fixed OD of 60.3 mm.
-At schedule 40 the wall is 3.91 mm, so the bore is 60.3 - 2 * 3.91 = 52.5 mm.
-At schedule 80 the wall thickens to 5.54 mm and the bore shrinks to about 49.2 mm, even though the OD is unchanged.
+For example, DN50 / NPS 2 has a fixed OD of 60.3 mm.
+At schedule 40 the wall is 3.91 mm, so the bore is 60.3 - 2 × 3.91 = 52.5 mm.
+At schedule 80 the wall thickens to 5.54 mm and the bore shrinks to about 49.2 mm — the same nominal size, the same OD, but a smaller flow area.